 Czech Republic developing act to improve enforcement on local level

-Because the Czech government considered the joint EU sanctions insufficient and lacking proper unity and enforcement on the local level, it is in the process of passing new act which is by some politicians and journalists called the Czech “Magnitsky Act.1 This so-called Czech Magnitsky Act will vest additional powers in Czech government and officials.
-The bill has been forwarded into an accelerated legislation procedure and may be enacted and effective in two to three months.
+Because the Czech government considered the joint EU sanctions insufficient and lacking proper unity and enforcement on the local level, it enacted the new legislation which is called by some politicians and journalists the Czech “Magnitsky Act”1.
+This so-called Czech Magnitsky Act will vest additional powers in Czech government and officials.
+The bill went through an accelerated legislation procedure and was signed by the president.
 Though the comparison to the US Magnitsky Act is not entirely accurate.
-The Czech Magnitsky Act will have much broader scope and general use than the US Magnitsky Act, which focuses on human rights violations.
+The Czech Magnitsky Act has much broader scope and general use than the US Magnitsky Act, which focuses on human rights violations.

 The Czech Act aims to strengthen the security policy of the Czech Republic by creating a legal basis for national sanctions.
-If the bill is approved, the Czech government will be able to designate by its own decision a person to be added to the list and to impose specific sanctions.
-The list of national sanctions that the Czech government will be able to impose is similar to the list of the EU.
-The sanctions are expected to be based on the Czech Republic’s security interests.
+The Czech government is now able to designate by its own decision a person to be added to the list and to impose specific sanctions.
+The list of national sanctions that the Czech government can impose is similar to the list of the EU.
+The sanctions should be based on the Czech Republic’s security interests.
 The sanctioned person can request judicial review of the decision.

-On 16 August 2022, the Czech president Miloš Zeman signed into effect a robust bill amending an act on regulating implementation and enforcement of international sanctions.
-The bill comprehensively amended and clarified the act, introduced a variety of new instruments and primarily laid the ground for the Czech Magnitsky Act so that it can be used as soon as it is enacted.
+Since 1 September 2022, a robust bill amending an act on regulating implementation and enforcement of international sanctions is enforceable.
+The bill comprehensively amended and clarified international sanctions enforcement, introduced a variety of new instruments and primarily laid the ground for the Czech Magnitsky Act so that it can be used as soon as it is enacted.
 Before this amendment, the Czech authorities could only enforce international sanctions.

 One of the new instruments is the extension of the sanctions to public tenders.
 The sanctioned person may be completely banned from public tenders and the contracting authority may terminate or withdraw from a contract after becoming aware that the contractor is a person subject to sanctions.
 These sanctions can also be applied to any activity that could support participation of the sanctioned person in a public contract.
 Further, the customs authorities will be able to seize items on the spot if they suspect they are subject to sanctions.
 Lastly, public authorities will be able to sell seized property to pay for the costs of administering such property.
 The statutory fee for administration is 3% per annum of the property value.